 The Rainforest Café

-The perfect stop after a long, yet awe-inspiring walk through the World Heritage Site.
+The perfect stop after a long, yet awe-inspiring walk through the World Heritage Site, and enjoying the spectacle of a natural wonder of the world.

-Whether enjoying a delicious meal and much needed cold drink or simply sampling the divine coffee and heavenly homemade cakes, the powerful roar of this most majestic of waterfalls in the background enhances the ambiance of a tasty meal in a wonderful setting.
+Whether enjoying a delicious meal and much needed cold drink (try the freshly squeezed juices) or simply sampling the divine coffee (our Cappucino is a signature speciality) and heavenly homemade cakes, the powerful roar of this most majestic of waterfalls in the background enhances the ambiance of a tasty meal in a wonderful setting.
+Use the FREE wifi to post pictures and messages back envious friends back home.

 Adjacent to the Café is the Interpretive Centre with information boards containing facts on the mighty Victoria Falls.
 There is also a lovely shop where visitors can purchase small gifts to remember their remarkable experience to the Victoria Falls.